renggli/dart-more/README.md

   stores bits.
 - `char_matcher.dart` provides a model for character classes, their composition and operations on strings.
+- `int_math.dart` is a collection of common mathematical functions on ints.
 - `range.dart` provides a function to create iterables yielding arithmetic progressions.

+And there is more to come ...